 /Update: This tutorial is getting quite old!
 While it’s still a goodie, for a more in-depth look at how to make an 18th century petticoat stitch-by-stitch in the historically accurate 18th century manner, please check out The American Duchess Guide to 18th Century Dressmaking./

-The cool thing about 18th c. petticoats is that they have a special and awesome way of being both adjustable to the wearer, and including secret pocket-slits so you can access your secret hanging pockets.
+The cool thing about 18th c. petticoats is that they have a special and awesome way of being both adjustable and including secret pocket slits so you can access your secret hanging pockets.
 Petticoats can be worn as underskirts, just on their own, or you can pile them up to create extra-huge puffy skirts.
 They can also be worn for other big-skirted centuries.
-So here’s how to make one:
+Here’s how to make one:

 *NOTE: This tutorial is for petticoats worn over basic “round” skirt supports.
-Panniers and pocket hoops call for a bit trickier construction.
+Panniers and pocket hoops call for a bit trickier construction, but don’t worry – full step-by-step can be found in the AD Dressmaking book.

 Materials & Tools